Program overview

 Learn More

-Terence Johnson is studying a Bachelor of Science.
-As part of his studies, he completed an internship at Esri Australia.
+Ellora Kelly is studying a Bachelor of Engineering (Honours) and a Bachelor of Science.
+As part of her studies, she completed an internship at Environment Institute of Australia and New Zealand (EIANZ).

 Learn More